AUAShen/vConv/demo.md

 # General applications

 The demo code here can be applied to a variety of motif discovery problems.
 At least two additional applications are possible: (1) When "biology-meaningful" negative data is available, one can skip the dimer shuffling and use the "biology-meaningful" negative data instead.
 It is worth noticing that in this situation, the motif extraction process may be different.
 Because negative data may also contain motifs, the highest-scored subsequences from negative sequences should be considered.
-(2) Generalization sequential motif identification.
+(2) Generalized sequential motif identification.
 For example, given any set of sequences of interest, identify the common motifs.
 These motifs are shared, conserved sequence patterns among the input reads.
-In this scenario, the one-hot encoding of the sequence will no longer be **4*L**, but **N*L**. **N** is the alphabet size.
+In this scenario, the one-hot encoding of the sequence will no longer be **4*L**, but **N*L**, where **N** is the alphabet size.
 In RNA, **N** is 4 while in protein **N** is 20.

 Although the demo model only has one vConv layer, the vConv layer can be adapted into more sophisticated model structures.
 In other word, vConv is a generalized convolution layer, which can be applied to a variety of model structures.
 In our manuscript [reference to add], we presented examples of multi-layers vConv based neural network.